-- NCLE/Chang'e4: I'm part of the science team of the NCLE instrument on board of the relay satelite for the Chines Chang'e4 lunar mission.
-[Science team]
+- NCLE/Chang'e4: I'm part of the science team of the Netherlands-China Low-Frequency Explorer NCLE instrument on board of the relay satellite for the Chinese Chang'e4 lunar mission.
+[Dutch Science co-PI]

-- NenuFar: We are setting up a new project to target the 21-cm signal of neutral hydrogen from the Cosmic Dawn with the French NenuFar interferometer, the most sensitive low-frequency array in the world on angular scales of arcminutes to degrees.
-[Science lead]
+- NenuFar: I am leading a project to target the 21-cm signal of neutral hydrogen from the Cosmic Dawn with the French NenuFar radio-interferometer, the most sensitive low-frequency array in the world on angular scales of arcminutes to degrees.
+[PI]

 - KiDS/VIKING: A new project to find strong gravitational lenses in the VST-KiDS survey, also as test-bed and preparation for Euclid.
 [PI]